What’s a tracking ID?

 A Coveo organization can serve many Coveo-powered commerce sites or applications, but all usage analytics events in a user’s journey should be tied together for accurate data analytics and consistency.

 The tracking ID is defined when sending events to the Coveo Platform.
 Interfaces built with the Coveo Headless library or Atomic library automatically include the tracking ID in the events they send.
 While tracking ID values are specified when sending usage analytics events, each value that’s sent must be registered using a Property in your Coveo organization.
-See Properties for more information.
+To learn how to map your storefront architecture and use tracking IDs in Coveo for Commerce, refer to the Coveo for commerce setup guide.

 Example